-While this short paper focuses on the digital public sphere, it must also be stressed that the internet is not exclusive to the public.
-In recent years, project proponents and their managers also use the internet to communicate with the public.
+While this short paper focuses on the digital public sphere, it must be stressed that the internet is not exclusive to the public.
+In recent years, project proponents and their managers have also used the internet to communicate with the public.
 For example, in Hong Kong, MTR and the Airport Authority have been using their project website to respond to or provide additional information for the public.
-However, the authority seems to remain reactive in the process and seldom responds to the enquiry or critics raised in the public sphere.
+However, the authority seems to remain reactive in the process and rarely responds to an enquiry or criticism raised in the public sphere.
 Making legitimate environmental decisions would require the decision-makers to understand and address the environmental discourses in the public sphere, and it would require changes to the communication model in the EA process.
-The internet provides the space to connect the decision-makers and the stakeholder, its potential should be explored.
+The internet provides the space to connect the decision-makers and the stakeholder, and its potential should be explored.